promptfoo/promptfoo/site/docs/red-team/index.md

 title: LLM red teaming guide (open source)
 ---

-import React from 'react';
-import PluginTable from '../_shared/PluginTable';

 # LLM red teaming

 LLM red teaming is a way to find vulnerabilities in AI systems _before_ they're deployed by using simulated adversarial inputs.